 Resistance welding is a process in which two or more parts are welded by the coordinated and regulated use of heat and pressure.
 The heat in the resistance welding process is generated by the resistance offered by the workpieces to the flow of low voltage high-density electric current.

 The pressure for welding is applied through the contacting electrodes.
-It may be obtained by mechanical means, springs, air pressure or hydraulically with the help of a pressure cylinder and piston arrangement.
-The pressure generally used range from 30 to 55 MPa.
+It may be obtained by mechanical means, springs, air pressure, or hydraulically with the help of a pressure cylinder and piston arrangement.
+The pressure generally used ranges from 30 to 55 MPa.

-The high density current is produced by using transformer in the welding machine circuit.
-The transformer reduces the voltage to around 4 to 12 volts and raises the amperage to produce a current density of 45 to 52 VA / mm2 of the area to be welded based on a time of around 10 seconds.
+The high-density current is produced by using a transformer in the welding machine circuit.
+The transformer reduces the voltage to around 4 to 12 volts and raises the amperage to produce a current density of 45 to 52 VA/mm2 of the area to be welded based on a time of around 10 seconds.

-AC current has been found to be most convenient for resistance welding because it is possible to obtain any desired combination of current and voltage by using suitable transformer with different settings.
+AC current has been found to be the most convenient for resistance welding because it is possible to obtain any desired combination of current and voltage by using a suitable transformer with different settings.

 Sometime in the year 1885, Professor Thompson invented a process called electric resistance welding.
 He discovered that to weld metals together, one could fire an electric current through the metals while they were tightly clamped together.
 When the current passed through the metals, it would create such a high heat that the metals would melt and run together and a weld would be made.

 The total heat generated in the workpieces and electrodes can be expressed as:

 H – Heat generated in the workpiece, Joules

 I – Current, Amperes (5000 to 20000 A), although the voltage is low (below 10 V)

 t – Time over which the current is supplied, seconds (0.1 to 0.4 sec)